Button

 Buttons come with a loading state which can be used to indicate that the action clicked is in progress.

-Tooltip on an icon button
+Tooltip on an Icon Button

 Always use tooltip with icon buttons.
 It provides an additional way to indicate the meaning of the button.
 Keep the tooltip label concise.